MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 2. In your Edge browser, you should still have the Outlook tab open from the prior lab exercise in which you verified that Holly received an email notification that Alex Wilber had self-approved the Helpdesk Administrator role.
 Select the **Outlook** tab in your Edge browser session to return to Holly's Inbox.

-3. In Holly's **Inbox**, verify that Holly received a PIM generated email indicating that **Joni Sherman activated the Intune Administrator role assignment**.
+3. In Holly's **Inbox**, she should have received an email indicating **PIM: Joni Sherman activated the Intune Administrator role assignment**.

 4. Select the email to open it.
 Review the information in the email.